 The best sources of DHA and EPA is fatty fish, such as salmon, mackerel, herring, tuna and sardines.
 A certain type of algae may provide your body with DHA and EPA, however, the quality and quantity of these DHA and EPA are not as high as the ones from fatty fish.
 In fact, it can be challenging for people who don't eat fish, to get enough of omega-3 fatty acids through their diets.

-ALA are abundantly found in nuts, seeds and plant oils such as walnuts, flaxseed (linseed) oil, rosehip seed oil, rapeseed (canola) oil and soybean oil.
+ALA are abundantly found in nuts, seeds and plant oils such as chia seed, walnuts, flaxseed (linseed) oil, rosehip seed oil, rapeseed (canola) oil and soybean oil.
 Many clinical studies suggested that your body may be able to convert ALA to DHA/EPA.
 However, these studies also suggested that it is unlikely to get enough DHA/EPA from ALA conversion.

 The Cosmetic Uses of Omega 3 Fatty Acids

 Omega 3 fatty acids are also essential for the maintenance of your skin health.
 In addition to having a balanced diet, you can use skincare products that contain Chia Seed, Argan and Rosehip oil to improve or maintain your skin health.
 These three botanical oils are rich in ALA (one of the Omega 3 fatty acids).
 Chia Seed is the richest plant source of omega 3 fatty acids.
 It is one of the main ingredients in Ultra Nourishing Repair Balm that helps reduce stretch marks and protect skin from dryness.